-I’ve got another fun short story for you guys today.
-You can download the printable version here (this is also the version with definitions at the bottom of each page!).
+I've got another fun, vocabulary-boosting short story for you today!
+You can download the printable version here, which also has definitions at the bottom of each page.
+You can also listen to the audio of the story in the Vocabbett podcast, below!

 I didn’t want to be a teacher.
 Not really.